Grove Press

-Grove Press is an American publishing imprint that was founded in 1947.
+Grove Press is an American publishing imprint that was founded in 1949 by John Balcomb and Robert Phelps.
 Imprints include: Black Cat, Evergreen, Venus Library, and Zebra.
 Barney Rosset purchased the company in 1951 and turned it into an alternative book press in the United States.
 He partnered with Richard Seaver to bring French literature to the United States.
-The Atlantic Monthly Press, under the aegis of its publisher, Morgan Entrekin, merged with Grove Press in 1991.
+The Atlantic Monthly Press, under the aegis of its publisher, Morgan Entrekin, merged with Grove Press in 1993.
 Grove later became an imprint of the publisher Grove/Atlantic, Inc.

 Early years

-Grove Press was founded in 1947 in Greenwich Village on Grove Street.
-The original owners only published three books in three years and so sold it to Barney Rosset in 1951 for three thousand dollars.
+Grove Press was founded in 1949 by John Balcomb and Robert Phelps in Greenwich Village, Manhattan, on Grove Street.
+They published Selected Writings of the Ingenious Mrs. Aphra Behn in 1950, edited by Phelps.
+Phelps sold Grove Press to Barney Rosset in 1951 for three thousand dollars.

 Literary avant-garde

 Under Rosset's leadership, Grove introduced American readers to European avant-garde literature and theatre, including French authors Alain Robbe-Grillet, Jean Genet, and Eugène Ionesco.

-In 1954 Grove published Samuel Beckett's play Waiting for Godot after it had been refused by more mainstream publishers.
+In 1954, Grove published Samuel Beckett's play Waiting for Godot after it had been refused by more mainstream publishers.
 Since then Grove has been Beckett's U.S. publisher.
-Grove is also the U.S. publisher of the works of Harold Pinter; in 2006 it published a collection called The Essential Pinter, which includes Pinter's Nobel Lecture, entitled "Art, Truth & Politics".
-In 2006 Grove published an anniversary bilingual edition of Waiting for Godot and a special four-volume edition of Beckett's works, with commissioned introductions by Edward Albee, J. M. Coetzee, Salman Rushdie, and Colm Tóibín, to commemorate his centenary (April 2006).
-Grove was also the first American house to publish the unabridged complete works of the Marquis de Sade, translated by Seaver and Austryn Wainhouse.
+Grove is also the U.S. publisher of the works of Harold Pinter; in 2006, the company published a collection called The Essential Pinter, which includes Pinter's Nobel Lecture, entitled "Art, Truth and Politics".
+In 2006, Grove published an anniversary bilingual edition of Waiting for Godot and a special four-volume edition of Beckett's works, with commissioned introductions by Edward Albee, J. M. Coetzee, Salman Rushdie, and Colm Tóibín, to commemorate the centenary of his birth in April 1906).
+Grove was the first American house to publish the unabridged complete works of the Marquis de Sade, translated by Seaver and Austryn Wainhouse.
 Grove also had an interest in Japanese literature, publishing several anthologies as well as works by Kenzaburō Ōe and others.

-Grove published most of the American Beats of the 1950s (Jack Kerouac, William Burroughs, and Allen Ginsberg) as well as poets like Frank O'Hara of the New York School and poets associated with Black Mountain and the San Francisco Renaissance such as Robert Duncan.
+Grove published most of the American Beats of the 1950s (Jack Kerouac, William Burroughs, and Allen Ginsberg), in addition to such poets as Frank O'Hara of the New York School and poets associated with Black Mountain and the San Francisco Renaissance, including Robert Duncan.
 In 1963, Grove published My Life and Loves: Five Volumes in One/Complete and Unexpurgated, with annotations, collecting Frank Harris' work in one volume for the first time.

 From 1957 to 1973 Grove published Evergreen Review, a literary magazine whose contributors included Edward Albee, Bertolt Brecht, William S. Burroughs, Albert Camus, Lawrence Ferlinghetti, Nat Hentoff, LeRoi Jones, John Lahr, and Timothy Leary.

 Grove has also from time to time published mainstream works.
 For example, in 1978 it published the script from the George Lucas film American Graffiti under its Black Cat paperback imprint.

 In 1956, Rosset hired Fred Jordan as Grove's business manager.
 Jordan spent most of the next 30 years at Grove.
 Later an editor with the press, Jordan oversaw the company's First Amendment lawsuits.